Home > Blog >

 Moving into a senior living community is a significant transition for the entire family.
 It starts with open, honest conversations among the care recipient, loved ones, and health care providers.

-The professional’s role is to discuss the care recipient’s needs and advise on appropriate care settings.
-Many older adults entering community settings thrive in assisted living, where the focus is on medication management and help with activities of daily living.
+Every senior living resident has different needs.
+Many older adults thrive in an assisted living facility, where care staff can provide medication management and assist with tasks of daily living such as dressing, grooming, and mobility.
 Others live with moderate to severe dementia and need to live in memory care communities, where there is a higher level of supervision and staff have specialized training in cognitive decline.

 Finding the Right Community